 The common house spider has an elongated abdomen.
 They are generally a yellowish-brown color, and sometimes have a whiter abdomen with a few dark spots on it.
 A few house spiders may have a black triangular-shaped spot in the center of their abdomen.
 Female house spiders are between 5 and 8 mm in length while males are smaller, about 4 mm long.
 Like all spiders, they have eight legs and two body segments.

 While a nuisance, house spiders are actually beneficial to humans because they eat other pests.
-Spiders will eat roaches, mosquitoes, flies, earwigs, and moths.
+Spiders will eat flies, roaches, mosquitoes, earwigs, and moths.
 They can even eat other spiders, or at times – rodents and reptiles that are caught in their web.
-Sometimes, you can even consider house spiders as effective home pest control for the insects that get into your home!
+Sometimes, you can even consider house spiders as an effective method of home pest control for the insects that get into your home!
 The house spider spins a web and when an insect touches one of the strands of spun silk, it notifies the house spider that something has been caught in its web for the spider to feed on.

 House spiders don’t bite very often, unless they are defending themselves or feel threatened.
-House spiders are not dangerous and rarely have symptoms, but if you are bit by a spider and notice swelling, lesions, or headaches among other severe symptoms – seek medical treatment as you may have been bit by a spider other than a house spider, like a brown recluse spider or black widow spider, which can be dangerous.
+House spiders are not dangerous and rarely have symptoms, but if you are bitten by a spider and notice swelling, lesions, or headaches among other severe symptoms – seek medical treatment as you may have been bitten by a spider other than a house spider, like a brown recluse spider or black widow spider, which can be dangerous.

 Spider pest control is a service provided by Innovative Pest Control.
 We know that people genuinely dislike spiders, even if they are helping to control the other insects in your home.
 We provide exclusion services to keep spiders and other pests out of your home in the first place, along with elimination services to remove existing infestations of spiders and pests.
-Give us a call for an inspection and treatment plan for house spiders today, give our experts a call!
+To schedule an inspection and treatment plan for house spiders today, give our experts a call!